canonical/serverlab-testflinger/README.rst

         • Host config with defined mounts for all files.
             • Mounts are used for consistent scaling across many containers.
         • Agent healthcheck (using MQTT).
-    • Containers instantiated via Iterating over the sut conf dir in the project root.
+    • Containers instantiated via iterating over the sut conf dir in the project root.
         • Agent container image is created if it doesn't exist.
         • Agent containers are created if they do not exist.